FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

 Even if you determine that you have a genuine performance issue that the boss is trying to address, being the recipient of persistent harsh treatment can be stressful.
 You'll need emotional support.

 Tap a personal friend (outside of the workplace), a counselor, or other trusted individual to be your sounding board.
 Explore whether your workplace provides an Employee Assistance Program (EAP) as a benefit.

 Go to HR for Policy Support But Not Emotional Support

 Consult HR for specific policy, procedure, program or benefit questions but not emotional support.
 Unfortunately, HR is implicitly aligned with protecting the organization, not advocating for individual employees.

 Moreover, depending on the information you share with them, HR may have an obligation to pass the information along to others in the company for investigation, regardless of your wishes.
 The same is true with other management officials.

-Get To Know the Rules Yourself
+Get to Know the Rules Yourself

-Also examine relevant policies on your company's internal website to determine whether the boss' mistreatment can be tied to violations of specific company policies.
+Also examine relevant policies on your company's internal website to determine whether the boss's mistreatment can be tied to violations of specific company policies.
 Company websites are often a goldmine of compliance guidance that employees frequently overlook.